tinacms/tina.io/content/docs/tina-cloud/faq.md

     /projects/site-c
 ```

+## How do I resolve the `Unable to find record '.tina/__generated__/_graphql.json'` error?

+Tina Cloud's GraphQL API returns this error when it cannot find a file in your GitHub repository.
+This may occur under the following circumstances:

+- The `.tina` folder (and `__generated__` subfolder) is not in your GitHub repository remote.
+  - If the folder is in your local repository, but not in your remote, make sure there isn't a `.gitignore` file excluding it.
+- Tina is configured with a branch that doesn't exist or a branch that doesn't contain the `.tina` folder.
+  - The referenced branch should be created and should contain the `.tina` folder.
+- The apiURL prop is misconfigured on the TinaCMS component.
+  - Check the apiURL and make sure it looks like `https://content.tinajs.io/content/{tina_client_id}/github/{branch}` where `{tina_client_id}` matches the Client ID on the Project in Tina Cloud and `{branch}` is a valid branch.

 ## Tina.io login window doesn't close when logging in from a site

 When a user logs in from your site, we will pop open a login window.
 When login is complete, we will attempt to send a message back to the main window.